alvaromrveiga/alvaromrveiga/README.md

 </p>

 Backend enthusiast always learning something new.
-🌱 Currenly studying NestJs framework and Prisma ORM
+🌱 Currently studying AWS and microservices

 Passionate about self-improvement, everyday I'm reading books, working on my habits and getting better than the day before.